maxzhang666/Stars/README.md

 *   [netless-io/flat](https://github.com/netless-io/flat) - Project flat is the Web, Windows and macOS client of Agora Flat open source classroom.

-*   [docmost/docmost](https://github.com/docmost/docmost) - Docmost is an open source collaborative documentation and wiki software.
-It is an open-source alternative to the likes of Confluence and Notion.
+*   [docmost/docmost](https://github.com/docmost/docmost) - Docmost is an open-source collaborative wiki and documentation software.
+It is an open-source alternative to Confluence and Notion.

 *   [cuixueshe/earthworm](https://github.com/cuixueshe/earthworm) - Learning English through the method of constructing sentences with conjunctions